BLE-LTER/ble-handbook/handbook.md

 - Algolia for website search `$`
 - Collaborator to the BLE-LTER Github organization
 - Editor on Zotero group library
-- EDI's three portals: production, staging, and development (one login for all)
+- EDI's three portals: production, staging, and development (one login for all) (credentials in UT Stache)
 - UTLists (Sympa mailing list management software) `+`
 - Slack groups for LTER IMs (at https://lter.slack.com).
 Optional: EDI/NCEAS groups.
 - Subscription to the im@lternet.edu mailing list, plus imc@lternet.edu for the lead IM